rednaga/APKiD/README.rst

 =====

 APKiD gives you information about how an APK was made.
 It identifies many compilers, packers, obfuscators, and other weird stuff.
-It's *PEiD* for Android.
+It’s *PEiD* for Android.

 For more information on what this tool can be used for, check out: